gfraiteur/mortality/rendered/Belgium_en.md

   - **Has the restrictions of freedom of movement impacted the death rate?**

-    **Yes**, the death rate on the 0-24 age group has decreased by 30% relatively to normal in 2020.
+    **Yes**, the death rate on the 0-24 age group has decreased by 35% relatively to normal in 2020.
 However this decrease cannot be explained by a decrease of accidental mortality alone.

-  - **Is the 2020 year exceptionally bad?**

-    Yes and no.
+  - **How exceptional was year 2020 in terms of mortality?**

+    By definition, an *exception* is an event that does not occur frequently.
+Therefore, to assess the exceptionally of an event, we to find a comparable precedent.

+    Whether we look at the *absolute* or *excess* death rate, we get a different level of exceptionally.

-    **Yes** if you look at excess death rate for the age group from 65 to 74 years, i.e. the risk of dying in 2020 compared to expectations.
-There is no equivalent since the 1960s.
+    **Once in 50 years** if you look at excess death rate for the age group from 65 to 74 years, i.e. the risk of dying in 2020 compared to expectations.
+There is no equivalent of the excess death rate since the 1960s.

-    **No** if you look at absolute death rate number.
+    **Once in 10 years** if you look at absolute death rate number.
 The absolute death rates of 2020 are close to the ones of 2010.
 That is, if there were in 2010 the same number of deaths than in 2020 for the same population structure, this would be a normal year.

-    2020 is *at most* 20% worse than a normal year – for the most affected age group.
-That means that instead of this risk being approximately 5% at 80 years, it was at 6% in 2020.For a 40 year-old man, this risk is 0.118% instead of 0.111%.
+    2020 is *at most* 20% worse than a normal year.
+For people in the most affected age group, the risk to dying of coronavirus in 2020 (*additionally* to normal risks), was 20% than the risk of dying from another reason.

 This article also lets a few questions unanswered:

-  - **How to explain the 30% decrease of mortality in the 0-24 age group?**
+  - **How to explain the 35% decrease of mortality in the 0-24 age group?**

     A decrease of accidental mortality is not a sufficient explanation.
+    This mortality deficit should be modeled and applied to the 25-45 age group, which is typically also subject to higher accidental death.
+This would result in a higher death rate attributed to COVID19 in this age group.
+The data analyzed here did not allow us to perform sich analysis.

   - **How to explain the increased mortality during August 2020?**